Dynamics of quantized vortices under quasi-periodic boundary conditions: Consistency checks

 To check that our simulations effectively capture the genuine bulk limit ($L \gg d$), we demand that the point vortex model gives the same prediction whether only the fundamental cell or also the eight surrounding image cells are included.
 This is shown in Fig.~\ref{fig:vCoupleVel}.
 Smaller cells would also introduce oscillations on top of the constant speed $v_{12}$ for the $N_v = 2$ case, as the separation between vortices of different image couples is not constant in time.
 The $N_v=0$ case does not show this effect, since the system evolves via rigid translation of the initial configuration and all image vortices.

-The top panel of Fig.~\ref{fig:vCoupleVel} shows the observed average vortex speed $\langle v_\text{vort} \rangle$ compared with the constant $v_{12}$ coming from the point vortex model (see App.~\ref{app:vort_vel} for details on how $\langle v_\text{vort} \rangle$ is computed).
-As expected, the speed $\langle v_\text{vort} \rangle$ decreases with increasing vortex separation and agrees well with the analytical $v_{12}$ for $d \gtrsim 8\,\xi$ and $d \gtrsim 6\,\xi$ in the $N_v=0$ and $N_v=2$ cases, respectively.
+The top panel of Fig.~\ref{fig:vCoupleVel} shows the observed average vortex speed $\langle v_\text{vort} \rangle$ compared with the constant $v_{12}$ coming from the point vortex model (see Appendix~\ref{app:vort_vel} for details on how $\langle v_\text{vort} \rangle$ is computed).
+As expected, the speed $\langle v_\text{vort} \rangle$ decreases with increasing vortex separation, and agrees with the analytical $v_{12}$ within $\sim1\%$ and $\sim5\%$ relative errors for $d \gtrsim 6\,\xi$ and $d \gtrsim 8\,\xi$ in the $N_v=2$ and $N_v=0$ cases, respectively.
 At smaller separations, where $d$ becomes comparable to the vortex core size (a few healing lengths), the dynamics is affected by the core structure.
 In addition, we find that the finite-size corrections have opposite signs in the aligned and anti-aligned cases.

-To ensure that these effects are not spurious, the bottom panel of Fig.~\ref{fig:vCoupleVel} shows the convergence of the average vortex velocity for the aligned case with $d = 4\,\xi$, demonstrating that a resolution $\delta l < 0.4\,\xi$ is enough to provide a reliable estimate of~$\langle v_\text{vort} \rangle$.
+To ensure that these effects are not spurious, the bottom panel of Fig.~\ref{fig:vCoupleVel} shows the convergence of the average vortex velocity for the aligned case with $d = 4\,\xi$, demonstrating that a resolution $\delta l < 0.4\,\xi$ is enough to provide an estimate of~$\langle v_\text{vort} \rangle$ accurate to the $<1\%$ relative error.

 In Fig.~\ref{fig:vCoupleCons} we show the conserved quantities for the case $N_v = 2$, $d = 4\,\xi$, at a series of different grid resolutions.
 The initial values of the total number of particles, energy, and momentum converge rapidly for $\delta l < 0.4\,\xi$.
 The oscillations in the total momentum are due to sound waves generated by the initial vortex breathing.
 Their period corresponds to the time required for a wave front to propagate along a cell side with $c_1 = 1$ in code units.
 At late times, sound waves from increasingly distant periodic cells combine to produce noisy perturbations of the asymptotically stable configuration.